 Music adds to the tense and suspenseful nature of the game.
 Dialog and sound effects are an important element.
 While noises help keep you aware of your surroundings, teammate dialog provides a lot of information.

-Game Play Options
+Game Play Options (5 out of 5)

 This Xbox 360 game gives you a few playing options.
 Online, you can play co-op campaign or against another player (play versus).Without use of the Internet, a single player option is available.
 With this option, a campaign can be selected (No Mercy, Blood Harvest, Death Tool or Dead Air).
 You can also add additional offline players.